 This information must only be obtained if it can be done so safely.
 Information given will be treated as confidential.

 Shopping trolleys that are left in a public place are considered to be illegally dumped.

 When you use a shopping trolley, it is your responsibility to return it to the bays provided or to the store.
-Trolleys should not be taken from shopping centres.
+Trolleys should not be taken from shopping centre premises.

-Abandoned trolleys make our streets and parks look unsightly and are a hazard to pedestrians, cyclists and drivers.
+Abandoned trolleys are unsightly and a hazard to pedestrians, cyclists and drivers.

 The cost of collecting and replacing abandoned trolleys is paid for by the customer through increased product prices.